righettod/blog-post/README.md

-# blog-post
+# 🧑‍💻 Blog Posts

-PDF export of blog posts I have written.
+📋 This repository contains an PDF export of every blog posts I have written.

+📦 It is a **backup copy** of the online version of the blog posts.

+🌏 PDF files were generated using this [site](https://www.sejda.com/html-to-pdf).